fieldtrip/website/development.md

 * [Meetings](/development/meeting)
 * [Dashboard](/development/dashboard)
 * [Realtime](/development/realtime)

+To get direct access to the code, please refer to the [git and github](/development/git) documentation.

 The source code in the FieldTrip toolbox is split over multiple directories reflecting the [modular organization](/development/module).
 The modular organization facilitates a separation between end-user functions that also do data bookkeeping, and low level functions that focus on the algorithms.